MinahilShahid842/Tic-Tac-Toe/README.md

 ⚠️ The program uses system("cls") / system("clear").
 On some Unix systems you may need to run from a standard terminal.

 📂 Project Structure

-text
-├── tictactoe5.cpp   # Main source code
+├── tictactoe.cpp   # Main source code
 └── README.md        # This file
 🧪 Example Gameplay
 text